1 October 2024

 We heard multiple speakers reflecting on the importance of patient and public involvement (PPIE) - many of our clinical-academics working on complex research told us they benefitted from working with experts by experience.
 It helped them refine their research and practice, and make sure their language is accessible.

 Listening to patients was at the forefront of patient Angela Price-Rowe's story.
 In front of our audience, she shared that she was at a five on the pain scale, although no one would necessarily spot this.
 It was only through the PEACS project that she was able to connect with others and form a ‘pain family’ with people who listened.
+She said:

 “We’ve all experienced a toothache, imagine your toothache ten out of ten and it’s the whole of your body.
-Nobody can see it, nobody can understand it, so I've had to figure out a way to medical teams, to family, to workplace, what I deal with on a daily basis.”
+Nobody can see it, nobody can understand it, so I've had to figure out a way to explain to medical teams, to family, to workplace, what I deal with on a daily basis.”

 Reflecting on the wider debates around the future priorities for the NHS - Dan Barrett told us how pivoting the health system towards prevention can only be achieved by engaging and listening to communities and experts by experience.